rawilk/laravel-form-components/docs/components/custom-select.md

 <x-custom-select :options="['foo', 'bar']" />
 ```

 This will output a custom select menu with options for `foo` and `bar`.
-The menu is toggled open and closed by using a `<button` element,
+The menu is toggled open and closed by using a `<button>` element,
 and renders each option in an `<li>` tag inside of a `<ul>`.
 We have done our best to include all of the necessary aria attributes for
 accessiblity, but we are by no means accessibility experts.
 If you notice any accessibility issues, please submit a PR to the github
 repository to fix them.

 ## Options

-There are multiple ways ot provide options to the component.
-The primary way is to provide an array of options via the `options` attribute.
+The custom select component accepts either an array or collection via the `options` attribute.
 If you provide an array of strings, the component will use the strings as both the key and values of the options.
 For most cases however, you
 should provide an array of keyed arrays for each option, or you can even pass in an array of Eloquent models as options.